-The online site cosmetics info, as well as the American Food and Drug Administration find that the products safety in cosmetics and personal care products is definite and that no irritation should occur.
+The online site cosmetics info, as well as the American Food and Drug Administration, find that the safety of the product in cosmetics and personal care products is definite and that no irritation should occur.
 However, scientific studies have been conducted that reveal that cetyl alcohol can potentially cause the lipid bilayer of the epidermis to undergo allergic reactions, especially for individuals with highly sensitive skin.
 I for one, have highly sensitive skin.
-I used to get highly irritated to certain products and chemicals, some of which I knew of and would do my best to avoid.
+I used to get highly irritated to certain products and chemicals, some of which I knew and would do my best to avoid.
 As we are exposed to so many different chemicals throughout the day it can be very hard to decipher which ignited a skin irritation.
 Cetyl Alcohol was found in four of the products I looked into; Nexxus Salon Hair Botanoil Nourishing Hydrating Conditioner, H2O Sea Pure Perfecting Eye Cream, Naturelle Hemp Hydrating Conditioner Strengthen with hemp seed Oil and St.Ives Naturally Soothing Body Lotion with Aloe and Chamomile.
-It is true that when in use in cosmetics and personal care products cetyl alcohol is plant based, but is it organic?
-Does it have residue from pesticides and other contaminants.
-Furthermore, can something else be added to creams for individuals with sensitive skin.
+It is true that when in use in cosmetics and personal care products cetyl alcohol is plant-based but is it organic?
+Does it have residue from pesticides and other contaminants?
+Furthermore, can something else be added to creams for individuals with sensitive skin?

 In February 2013, in the Contact Dermatitis Environmental and Occupational Dermatitis magazine, a scientific study was published on how fatty alcohols have the potential to influence sensitivity in consumers.
 They provided numerous cases of individuals who showed sensitivity to different levels of fatty alcohols, among them cetyl alcohol.
-The study expressed that the reactions did not occur immediately, resulting in misinformation as to why some reactions where obtained later on.
-Several patch tests where applied to patients, in Hay’s Test Chambers, soe investigations lasting up to six months so as to be able to obtain clearer test results of all chemicals present in cosmetics and personal care products.
-This showcased definite reactions to the farty alcohols in contrast to other products that were also in use in various cosmetics and personal care products.
+The study expressed that the reactions did not occur immediately, resulting in misinformation as to why some reactions were obtained later on.
+Several patch tests were applied to patients, in Hay’s Test Chambers, some investigations lasting up to six months so as to be able to obtain clearer test results of all chemicals present in cosmetics and personal care products.
+This showcased definite reactions to the fatty alcohols in contrast to other products that were also in use in various cosmetics and personal care products.

-Often times, as with many other issues in big business, when the majority are not susceptible to the toxic effects of a products, a simple warning “Test before use in case of sensitivity” is enough to warn consumers.
+Often times, as with many other issues in big business, when the majority are not susceptible to the toxic effects of a product, a simple warning “Test before use in case of sensitivity” is enough to warn consumers.
 But if some signs of toxicity or irritation will not occur until a week after use how is one to know what affected them and what did not?
-There are products out there that are potentially all natural and nontoxic for all skin types, however contamination will occur whether from the plastic container or a mishap during production.
-Nonetheless, consumers have a choice and one solution to the problem is to made due without the products and make their own.
+There are products out there that are potentially all-natural and nontoxic for all skin types, however, contamination will occur whether from the plastic container or a mishap during production.
+Nonetheless, consumers have a choice and one solution to the problem is to make do without the products and make their own.

-There are numerous sources, online, books and through workshops that provide information and inspiration on producing homemade cosmetics and skin hair products.
-Furthermore, a lot of small companies are starting to pop up that produce all natural personal care products with the use of only organic essential oils and minerals.
-Toronto, as many other cities, have many trade shows (The Green Living Show) and outdoor markets (Farmers Markets, Vegan Festival) that showcase the local organic products.
+There are numerous sources, online, books, and workshops that provide information and inspiration on producing homemade cosmetics and skin hair products.
+Furthermore, a lot of small companies are starting to pop up that produce all-natural personal care products with the use of only organic essential oils and minerals.
+Toronto, as many other cities, has many trade shows (The Green Living Show) and outdoor markets (Farmers Markets, Vegan Festival) that showcase the local organic products.